nuvitekdev/SalesforceFrameworks/force-app/main/UtilityComponents/nuviAI/README.md

 - Process PDFs to extract meaningful information
 - Analyze business cards, receipts, and other visual materials
 - Convert image content into structured information
+- Receive suitability assessments for each analyzed image

 To use this feature:
 1. Ensure the "Enable Image Analysis" option is turned on (this shows the "Analyze Images" button)